 Cambot serves as the camera on the Satellite of Love, projecting to the Mads in Deep 13.
 As such, he's never seen, never heard, and it's easy to forget he's even there, but he's obviously an essential member of the crew, without whom we wouldn't see all the wacky hijinx on the Satellite.

-Silent Snarker: Made his only riff in 'Sidehackers', though made clever comments in one of the host segments as well..
+- Silent Snarker: Made his only riff in 'Sidehackers', though makes a few jokes in the host segments here and there.

 Magic Voice is a female, disembodied voice who resides in the Satellite of Love, and whose main task is to announce when commercial sign is coming up and otherwise make the occasional comment on the action.
 It's never revealed exactly what she is, but seems to be robotic in nature, given how Joel was able to reprogram her along with the other 'Bots.
 The most common fan theory is that she's the ship's computer.

 - A Day in the Limelight: A minor presence in the show who usually just chimed in with short comments and announced upcoming commercial sign, she did get a few skits and segments where she received more attention, most notably in the fifth-season episode "The Atomic Brain, where she feels lonely and wishes she could meet someone else like her but changes her mind after an encounter with the creepy voice-over guy from the episode's movie.

 - She also counsels Tom Servo about making out in Attack of the the Eye Creatures.